eakron/trainee/README.md

 =======
 A JavaScript app using angular that helps you study for a test.
 Reads questions in Json format, outputs them and displays if your answer was correct

+Pro tip: hosting is easy using "python -m SimpleHTTPServer" but you have to make sure the example files are in the right place.

 JavaScript libraries:
 jQuery
 Underscore